thariniradhakrishnan-tharini/Intern-Pro-Match/README.md

 ### **🌈 How It Works**

-User uploads their resume (PDF).
+User uploads their resume.

 The system extracts technical skills using NLP (spaCy).

-Extracted skills are compared with domain skill sets using TF-IDF + Cosine Similarity.
+Extracted skills are compared with domain skill sets using TF-IDF.

 Displays results: